 The simplest modelling scenario is that post-covid demand will be the same as pre-covid demand, because then you can simply upload data from the pre-covid period, and Gooroo Planner will measure that rate of demand and project it forward into the future.
 My understanding is that this is the default assumption in some areas.

 If you want to assume something different, then there are three main ways of doing this.

-All these scenarios use pre-covid data as the baseline, and for modelling purposes this will probably be reasonable for several months to come.
-We will return to this subject when the time comes…
+All these scenarios use pre-covid data as the baseline, and for post-covid modelling purposes this will probably be reasonable for several months to come.

 There are two possible approaches when it comes to activity.
-You can either start by deciding the outcome you want to achieve, and then working out what activity is needed.
-Or you can start by deciding how much activity you think you can deliver, and then working out what that would achieve.
+You can either start by deciding how much activity you think you can deliver, and then work out the consequences.
+Or you can start by deciding the outcome you want to achieve, and then work out what activity is needed to deliver it.

 You can even go further, and ask Gooroo Planner to clear back the waiting list to the point where your targets can then be met every week of the year, with waiting times rising and falling naturally through the seasons but never breaching.
 Again this is straightforward to model and this short video shows how.

 Capacity is usually the most complicated part of demand and capacity planning, not because beds, theatres and clinics are hard to calculate, but because actual physical capacity tends to be surprisingly difficult to measure on a basis that is directly comparable with your activity data.